 Fort Augustus is a charming village which is centred around the 5 locks of the Caledonian Canal.
-There are many day trippers that stop here on their way north or south but it also makes for a great place to stay for a day or more.
+There are many day trippers that stop here on their way north or south but it also makes for a great place to stay for a day or more and to use as a base to explore the area.
 You can easily wander around the village on foot and check out all the sites.
 There are also lots of places to visit within a short drive – check out our detailed post on things to do around Loch Ness.

 Where’s Fort Augustus?

-Fort Augustus is located in the Scottish Highlands at the southern tip of Loch Ness half way between Fort William and Inverness.
-Situated at the point where the 60 mile (96 km) long Caledonian Canal meets Loch Ness and is also located on the Great Glen Way, a 79 mile (127km) long distance walk or bike trail between Fort William and Inverness, Fort Augustus is indeed a special place to visit.
+Fort Augustus is located in the Scottish Highlands at the southern tip of Loch Ness, half way between Fort William and Inverness.
+It is situated at the point where the 60 mile (96 km) long Caledonian Canal meets Loch Ness and is also located on the Great Glen Way, a 79 mile (127km) long distance walk or bike trail between Fort William and Inverness.

 Is Fort Augustus worth visiting?

 The short answer is: YES!
 This is such a pretty village with a lovely buzz about it during the summer months.
 It’s also a great spot to visit during the quieter months when the crowds have gone.
+Fort Augustus is most definitely a special place to visit.
 Read on to discover what to do in Fort Augustus.

 Visit Loch Ness Viewpoint